Personal Data Exposure Report — Privacy Operations Intelligence

 FAQ

 How is this priced relative to Incogni / DeleteMe / OneRep / Optery?
 Those are consumer-subscription products at ~$90-200/year per person, or enterprise tiers under custom contract.
 This actor is per-event, no commitment, designed for agencies that want API access to exposure intelligence without an enterprise contract.
-The product is also narrower (detection + removal guidance, not automated opt-out submission) — that's the tradeoff.
+The product is also narrower (detection + removal guidance, not automated opt-out submission), which is the tradeoff.

 Can I white-label this inside my own product?
 The actor is the supplier; how you present output to your customer is your choice.
 Standard Apify Store TOS apply.
 For high-volume white-label use, contact through Apify and we can discuss volume terms.